SexChrLab/XYalign/README.md

-full paths to and names of the desired output references for XX and XY samples, respectively. ``chrX`` and ``chrY`` are the *exact* names of the X and Y chromosome scaffolds in the assembly. ``mask.bed`` is some bed file containing regions that should be masked in *both* output fastas.
+full paths to and names of the desired output references for XX and XY samples, respectively. ``chrX`` and ``chrY`` are the *exact* names of the X and Y chromosome scaffolds in the assembly. ``mask.bed`` is some bed file containing regions that should be masked in *both* output fastas. ``output_directory`` is the name of a directory into which the logfile and other intermediate files will be deposited.

 ### Analyze a single bam file to explore sex chromosome content, etc.
 You can use the command (assume the following is on one line):